IseeJ/CosmosPersona/README.md

 Current link: https://iseej.github.io/CosmosPersona/ (last updated 3/27/24)

 Please do not use my code, arts without permission!
-Modification, redistribution of this code is not allowed.

 Copyright &copy; 2024-2026 I-see Warisa Jaidee
 All Rights Reserved.